mamonu/mamonu.github.io/_posts/2019-06-06-Property-Based-Testing.md

 <br />
-Usualy we use some edge cases that we think they will break the system/function under test.
+Usualy we use some usual cases of the inputs we expect.
+If we are feeling creative we introduce also some edge cases that we think they will break the system/function under test.
 But we have work to do and sometimes these cases are far from exhaustive.
-But how sure are we of that?
+How sure that we have done all we can??
-"Who is watching the Guardians?"
+Or "Who is guarding the Guardians"?

 Enter PBT to the rescue.
 In Property-based Testing (PBT) on the other hand: